 |

-Attica, Athens tetradrachm struck 449-404 BCE (17.08 gm) Obv: Head of Athena facing right, wearing crested helmet ornamented with three olive leaves and floral scroll, her hair is drawn across the forehead in parallel curves with a pearl necklace and earings.
+Athens tetradrachm struck 449-413 BCE (17.03 gm) Obv: Head of Athena facing right, wearing crested helmet ornamented with three olive leaves and floral scroll, her hair is drawn across the forehead in parallel curves with a pearl necklace hanging from her earings.
+Bankers mark on cheeks.
 Rev: AOE - Owl standing right, head facing, olive-twig and crescent above left.
-Ex: Steven Damron |
+Ex: Gary Huber |

 SNG Cop-31 |